 Company G's goal is to tell the story of the Buffalo Soldiers as accurately as we can.
 We obtain and present factual information regarding the service of the Buffalo Soldiers in the Cavalry during the Indian Wars years and after.

 We wear the official uniforms and use equipment that was issued to the Black Cavalry troopers.
-Our horses are the only issued item we cannot duplicate.
-The ones issued to the black troopersafter the Civil War were often the worst of the worst.
+Horses are the only issued item we cannot duplicate.
+The ones issued to the black troopers after the Civil War were often the worst of the worst.
 We can setup an authentic campsite with our horses, tents, camp fire and cooking utensils.
-We display a stuffed Buffalo Head for photo opportunities for folks that come and see our display.
+On occassion (when requested), we display a stuffed Buffalo Head for photo opportunities for folks that come and see our display.
 We tell the story of not only the 10th Cavalry, but how people of color were first recruited into the military.
 There are many, many stories about Buffalo Soldiers, some true and some not.

-U.S. Army records that are now becoming available, are well documented and we can now give factual information.
-There is now a flood of information avaiable and can be obtained from groups like our and on the internet.
+U.S. Army records that are now becoming available are well documented and we can now give truthful information.
+There is now a flood of information available and can be obtained from groups like ours and on the internet.

 We travel to parts of Northern California, visiting schools, organizations, churches, and to anyplace that wants our appearance for events to help us tell the real story of the Buffalo Soldiers.
 Because we are a non-profit organization, we ask that our expenses be met by the requesting organization, to allow us to continue to present this valuable information for as long as we are able.